ericmok/django-grunt-boilerplate-v1/README.md

 --------------
 In progress:

-- This script only runs for a single app.
-Will run for a list of apps later.
 - This script will not download bower_components

 Not sure where to put bower.json file yet.
 Should it be in assets folder or top